ckeditor/ckeditor4-docs/guides/plugin_sdk/integration_with_acf/README.md

 * The [Advanced Content Filer](#!/guide/dev_advanced_content_filter) article contains more in-depth technical details about ACF.
 * The [Allowed Content Rules](#!/guide/dev_allowed_content_rules) article explains the allowed and disallowed content rules format.
 * The [Disallowed Content](#!/guide/dev_disallowed_content) article explains how blacklisting works in ACF.
-* {@link CKEDITOR.filter}  contains API documentation for the main class responsible for ACF features.
+* CKEDITOR.filter contains API documentation for the main class responsible for ACF features.
-* {@link CKEDITOR.feature}contains API documentation of an interface representing an editor feature used in combination with {@link CKEDITOR.filter#addFeature}.
+* CKEDITOR.feature contains API documentation of an interface representing an editor feature used in combination with CKEDITOR.filter.addFeature.